 Some nice words to accompany very negative data for end-2015: a deficit of 4.7 percent, jobless rate of 22.3 percent and public debt of over 100 percent of GDP.

-This article originally appeared at The Corner, Spain’s only English-language financial website, November 6, 2015.
+This article originally appeared at The Corner, Spain’s only English-language financial news website, November 6, 2015.